STFleming/emsys_21A_lab4/README.md

 In this lab, you will construct a basic ALU-like hardware module.
 You will write a small program for it in an assembly language, write the Verilog hardware description for the module, and simulate it with Verilator.

 ## Setting up your hardware development environment
-For the lab work you will be required to remote connect to the Linux lab machines in Uni, or you can physically come in and use the terminals in the lab session.
-If remote connecting, and not using the physical Linux machines in the labs, I fully encourage you to embrace the command line and to do all of your development via ssh.
-I understand that this might be daunting for some, it was for me when I first started, so I have made some videos to try and help you along.
+For the lab work, you need to remote connect to the Linux lab machines in Uni, or you can physically come in and use the terminals in the lab session.
+If you remote connect and don't use the physical Linux machines in the labs, I fully encourage you to embrace the command line and to do all of your development via ssh.
+I understand that this might be daunting for some, it was for me when I first started, so I have made some videos a little further down this page to help.

 ### Connecting to a machine in the Linux lab
 To connect to a lab machine you will need a few things:
-1. A linux lab account, COSIT should have emailed you with the details for this a week or two ago.
+1. A Linux lab account, COSIT should have emailed you with the details for this a week or two ago.
 Please let me know if you don't have one.
-2. Setting up VPN access to the University.
+2. The ability to connect to the university VPN.
 3. An ssh client with X11 forwarding setup on your local machine.

 __Connecting to the Uni VPN__